Fewer people are buying homes in the Central Okanagan and prices have recently tumbled. Is it a trend?

 People aren’t buying homes like they used to and that will make life more difficult for sellers.

-After two years of very tight supply which handed negotiating power to sellers, the Kelowna market for condos is suddenly a buyer’s market and prices have tumbled.
+After two years of very tight supply which handed negotiating power to sellers, the Kelowna market for condos is suddenly a balanced market and prices have begun to drop.

 As a result of the increasing supply, condo prices have dropped in the second half of 2018.
 The average price of a Central Okanagan condo peaked at $364,000 in March and the Median price peaked in April at $340,000.
-Both average and median prices have since dropped close to $300,000, down about 18 to 15 percent respectively.
+Both average and median prices have since dropped close to $319,000, down about 12 percent .

 Tight supply appears to have been the key driver holding prices up in the face of higher interest rates and new mortgage rules that reduced affordability.
 The net effect was that only the wealthiest buyers were still in the market.
 Sales are down across Canada because local incomes are not high enough to allow people to afford the current prices.
 If more people try to sell their homes, per the current trend, then prices will have to drop in order to find buyers who can afford a home.

-So far this year, 1,315 condos were bought and around 450 unsold condos have started to pile up while at the same time construction has begun on 1,800 more condos.
-2019 may well see a continued buyer’s market that will push down condo prices.
-Next year should be a good year for buyers.
+In 2018, 1,315 condos were bought and around 450 unsold condos had piled up on the market by the end of the year.
+At the same time construction began on 1,800 more condos.
+2019 is showing a continued trend toward a buyer’s market that will push down condo prices.
+2019 is likely a fantastic year for buyers.